arpitsr97/restreamer/README.md

 ## Documentation

 Documentation is available on [Datarhei/Restreamer GitHub pages](https://datarhei.github.io/restreamer/).
-We give you a lot of of informations from setting up a camera, embedding your player upon your website and streaming to services like e.g. YouTube-Live, Ustream and Livestream.com and many more things.
+We give you a lot of informations from setting up a camera, embedding your player upon your website and streaming to services like e.g. YouTube-Live, Ustream and Livestream.com and many more things.

 More additional informations about streaming, cameras and so on you can find in our [Wiki](https://datarhei.github.com/restreamer/wiki).